azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

   {% endbubble %}

   {% bubble Nagisa %}
-    ...I believe it'd be easier to see the exhibit more than to explain.
+    ...I believe it'd be easier to see the exhibit than to explain.
 Let's go inside, shall we?
   {% endbubble %}

   {% bubble Kohaku %}